DSTA Scholarship: 2026 Profile

 - Tenable Institutions: Local autonomous universities and overseas universities approved by DSTA across engineering, digital, and science disciplines

-- Bond: Four-year service commitment for local universities, five to six years for overseas campuses depending on study location
+- Bond: Four-year service commitment for local study; five years for non-English overseas routes and six years for English-speaking overseas routes (per current DSTA page)

 Award Components